sulrich/docker-tacplus/README.md

 find it useful to overlay `/var/log` with a volume mounting of my specification so i can see these logs.

-additionally, i stick my personal `tac_plus.cfg` file in a personal location and override this with a binding mount. attempting to redirect tac_plus logs to STDOUT to facilitate grokking them via `docker logs -f <container_name>` has been a rabbit hole i haven't really gone down.  it looks like tac_plus seeks or pays attention to logfile location if you're not using syslog.
+additionally, i stick my personal `tac_plus.cfg` file in a handy location for containerlab, etc, and override this with a binding mount. attempting to redirect tac_plus logs to STDOUT to facilitate grokking them via `docker logs -f
+<container_name>` has been a rabbit hole i haven't really gone down.  it looks
+like tac_plus seeks or pays attention to logfile location if you're not using syslog.

 #### sample binding mounts